Become a Teacher, With Us

 - Urban Teachers works with many school districts and charter management organizations that have some of the highest starting teacher pay in the nation, including pay for performance.
 This means that an effective teacher moves quickly move up the salary ladder.

-- In the cities we serve, the average first year teacher makes at least $48,000 a year (not including benefits) and those entering the profession with a Master’s in Education see an immediate boost in salary.
+- In the cities we serve, the average first year teacher makes about $50,000 a year (not including benefits) and those entering the profession with a Master’s in Education see an immediate boost in salary.
 Our teachers have six-figure earning potential!

 8. What content areas can I teach in?